 Looking for something futuristic and with echoes of the space age?
 Then Prototype is for you.
 This font was originally designed by the visual artists of Disney for the theme park in Epcot.
 At the same time, this was conceptualized and developed with the world-famous Tomorrowland ride in mind.

 Waltograph is based on the original font of the Walt Disney logo, the design standard that started it all.
-This font has the wide and wild loops of its predecessor and the smooth curves that have made it stand different among the rest.
+This font has the hand-drawn loops of its predecessor and the smooth curves that have made it stand different from the rest.
 This is perfect for documents and other assets that need a little bit of quirkiness and sophistication.

 Disney has also made some of the typical holidays their own.
 Christmas is one of them.
-They have integrated this season into their parks and their shows, which is why every December kids around the world look forward seeing what the company has in store for them.
+They have integrated this season into their parks and their shows, which is why every December, kids around the world look forward to seeing what the company has in store for them.

 Navidad takes inspiration from that tradition.
 While there’s nothing unique and striking about this font, it does have its merits.
-Its simplicity is perfect for a variety of things and the little notches and strokes in some of the letters remind you of old English signs that are typically found in renditions of holiday towns and old St. Nick’s workshops.
-This is ideal for Christmas cards, Christmas greetings, assets that give honor to the holiday or even yuletide related websites and blog posts.
+Its simplicity is perfect for a variety of things, and the little notches and strokes in some of the letters remind you of old English signs that are typically found in renditions of holiday towns and old St. Nick’s workshops.
+This is ideal for Christmas cards, Christmas greetings, assets that honor the holiday, or even yuletide-related websites and blog posts.

 101 Dalmatians is another beloved Disney classic featuring the cutest dogs ever.
-The fanfare and delight of the movie also has motivated designers to craft a font that features the adorable critters.
+The movie’s fanfare and delight have also motivated designers to craft a font that features the adorable critters.